arangodb/arangodb/README_maintainers.md

       --sniffProgram c:/Programm Files/wireshark/tshark.exe
       --forceJson true

-You can later on use Wireshark to inpsect the capture files.
+You can later on use Wireshark to inspect the capture files.
 (please note that `--forceJson` will downgrade the communication VPACK->JSON for better readability)

 ### Evaluating json test reports from previous testruns